nitinsurana/repeatit/README.md

 7. Write a plugin for firefox
 8. Create gulp tasks to create packaged extensions to be installed in chrome & firefox, with versions and add them to releases.
 9. Add support for creating safari extension and gulp-task to do the same.

+##Limitations

+1. Only websites having jquery can be automated.
+2. If the value of any variable defined in paramSet for a recipe contains `'`, the recipe does not work/run/execute.